KSTR-DT: ATSC 3.0 experimental broadcast

 In January 2018, Sinclair Broadcast Group, Nexstar Media Group, and Univision Communications announced that they reached an agreement with American Tower Corporation to construct an ATSC 3.0 single-frequency network in Dallas.
 It was decided that Univision-owned KSTR-DT would become the test station, with Univision owned-and-operated sister station KUVN-DT, and Sinclair-operated station KTXD-TV, providing ATSC 1.0 simulcasts of KSTR-DT's programming during the tests.

 In November 2018, KSTR-DT submitted an experimental special temporary authority (STA) to the FCC, to test ATSC 3.0 distributed transmission system (DTS) broadcasting.
 The FCC granted the STA in February 2019, with testing beginning in March 2019.
 KSTR-DT's ATSC 3.0 DTS test consisted of four transmitters located throughout the Dallas–Fort Worth metroplex, all broadcasting on UHF channel 48: Cedar Hill (main transmitter), Garland, Fort Worth, and Denton.

 In July 2019, KSTR-DT shut down its channel 48 transmitters as part of the broadcast frequency repacking process following the 2016-2017 FCC incentive auction, and began broadcasting from an auxiliary transmitter on its assigned displacement channel 34.
 DTS testing resumed after all transmitters were broadcasting on channel 34.

 Due to ATSC 3.0-capable tuners not being widely available, KSTR-DT began simulcasting its programming on KUVN-DT (49.1 UniMás & 49.3 Grit) and KTXD-TV (49.2 getTV) in February 2019.

 Technical information

 Subchannels

 These subchannels are also rebroadcast on KUVN-CD in Fort Worth, which repeats the entire KUVN multiplex, with different minor channel numbers (49.11 and 49.13, respectively).

-The station's ATSC 3.0 signal carries the feeds of KDFW and KUVN-DT instead of its secondary program streams:
+The station's ATSC 3.0 signal carries the feeds of KDFW, KUVN-DT, and KDAF instead of its secondary program streams:

 Analog-to-digital conversion

 KSTR-TV shut down its analog signal, over UHF channel 49, on January 12, 2009.
-The station's digital signal remained on its pre-transition UHF channel 48, using PSIP to display its virtual channel as 49 on digital television receivers.
+The station's digital signal remained on its pre-transition UHF channel 48, using virtual channel 49.